jstonge/hello-research-groups/docs/index.md

 One similarity is Jean-Gabriel Young (JGY), who share the same lab than LHD, and exhibit similar patterns in collaboration early on.

-#### 2. Groups exploring new semantic space
+#### 5. Groups exploring new semantic space (TBD)

+<div class="warning">This has been removed for now.
+It will come back at some point.</div>

+We can also look at how the social and productivity trajectory correlate with topical exploration by ego.
+Here we use SPECTER2's <ins>scientific document embedding</ins> to look at how career trajectory maps onto topic exploration.
+We can look at, for example, where did ego started by looking at his student's years:

+Do the patterns observed in the previous section are typical?
+We can put side by side researchers, and start investigating the question.
+Here are 4 researchers in complex systems who are all under 11 years of academic age.

 <img src="./figs/lhd_walk_phd.png" alt="" width="800" height="600"/>

-We see that the early year was concentrated on the physics of network and some early epidimiology.
+We see that the early year was concentrated on the physics of network and some early epidemiology.
 We can compare early years with later years, where we already know he has new collaborations:

 <img src="./figs/lhd_walk_prof.png" alt="" width="800" height="600"/>